 - MPT or MIPT: A male pipe threaded connection with threads on the outside of the fitting.
 It connects to a female pipe threaded connection.

 - Coupling or Union: A simple straight fitting used to join two parts together.
 The union coupler has threaded tightening collars on one or both ends for easy installation or removal of the connected parts.
 They’re often used on PVC plumbing sections that may require removal in the future.
 Couplers can be slip or female threads or a combination of the two.
 You can join pipe to pipe, pipe to fitting or fitting to fitting.

-- Tee and WYE: A “T” shaped fitting to connect parts in three different directions with two being a straight line and one creating an angle (usually 90 degree).
-Tee fittings can have slip or threaded connections.
+- Tee and WYE: A “T” shaped fitting to connect parts in three different directions with two being a straight line and one creating an angle (usually 90 degrees).
+Tee fittings can have a slip or threaded connections.

 - Pipe Nipple: This adapter is a simple threaded section of PVC.
-I’s used to join two female threaded adapters.
+It’s used to join two female threaded adapters.